scottsauber/workshop-dotnet-azure-github-bicep/README.md

    > This means you need to give your GitHub username and email to Scott, because he needs to do some magic to auth you to the pipeline.

-1. Go to your Dev App Service Plan and note that the SKU is an S1.
-Let's change that to a P0V3 and commit and push that.
-Standard SKU is largely deprecated
+1. Go to your Dev App Service Plan and note that the SKU is an P0V3.
+Let's change that to a P1V3 and commit and push that.

 1. Go to your `WeatherForecastController` and get rid of all the `summaries` except `Freezing`.
 Then commit and push and watch it deploy.